executablebooks/MyST-Parser/docs/live-preview.md

 This is a live preview of the MyST Markdown [docutils renderer](docutils.md).
 You can edit the text/configuration below and see the live output.
+Note that there is no styling applied (that is usually provided by Sphinx themes).

 ```{py-script}
 :file: live_preview.py